MythicalNewt/MythicalNewt/README.md

 Nothing much to see here.<br>
 Mostly work on ricing linux.<br>
-If your here why not take a glance, maybe something will help you.
+If you're here why not take a glance, maybe something will help you.